MicrosoftDocs/intellicode/docs/intellicode-visual-studio-code.md

 We'll update the extension with more capabilities in the coming months.

+## FAQ

-## Q. <a name="whynopyintellisense"/> I'm having problems with Python IntelliSense in Visual Studio Code.
+### Q. <a name="whynopyintellisense"/> I'm having problems with Python IntelliSense in Visual Studio Code.
 Can you help?

 Refer to the [Python language server troubleshooting page](https://github.com/Microsoft/vscode-python/issues/2177) for more information and tips.

-## Q. Which version of Visual Studio Code do I need to run the Visual Studio Code IntelliCode extension?
+### Q. Which version of Visual Studio Code do I need to run the Visual Studio Code IntelliCode extension?

 The Visual Studio Code IntelliCode extension is supported on version 1.25.1 and later of Visual Studio Code.